MasynNay/React-Portfolio/README.md

 ## User Story

-AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position
+As an employer looking for candidates with experience building single-page applications I want to view a potential employee's deployed React portfolio of work samples So that I can assess whether they're a good candidate for an open position

 ## Acceptance Criteria